-The Transition of Care Tool for Medi-Cal Mental Health Services is intended to ensure that beneficiaries who are receiving mental health services from one delivery system receive timely and coordinated care when either: (1) their existing services need to be transitioned to the other delivery system; or (2) services need to be added to their existing mental health treatment from the other delivery system consistent with the No Wrong Door policies regarding concurrent treatment set forth in W&I section 14184.402(f) and described in BHIN 22-011 and APL 22-005 and continuity of care requirements described in MHSUDS IN 18-059 and APL18-008, or subsequent updates.
+The Transition of Care Tool for Medi-Cal Mental Health Services is intended to ensure that beneficiaries who are receiving mental health services from one delivery system receive timely and coordinated care when either: (1) their existing services need to be transitioned to the other delivery system; or (2) services need to be added to their existing mental health treatment from the other delivery system consistent with the No Wrong Door policies regarding concurrent treatment set forth in W&I section 14184.402(f) and described in BHIN 22-011 and APL 18-008, or subsequent updates.
 The Transition of Care Tool documents beneficiary needs for a transition of care referral or a service referral to the MCP or MHP.